-- Preliminaries to prosecution, bail and remands - Procedure in the magistrates' courts, allocation for trial, and sending to the Crown Court for trial or sentence - Disclosure of unused material and defence statements - Indictments - Preliminaries to trial in the Crown Court - Summary and Jury trial procedure - Preliminary evidential matters, and the burden and standard of proof - Preliminary issues relating to witnesses and the rules relating to the examination of witnesses - Hearsay evidence, character evidence, confessions and unlawfully obtained evidence, inferences from the defendant's silence and other conduct, visual identification evidence, opinion evidence and experts, and privilege - Youth courts and the appearance of youths in other courts - Sentencing principles, non-custodial sentences, custodial sentences, ancillary orders and costs on conviction, and the dangerous offender provisions - Appeals from the magistrates' courts and from the Crown Court
+- 1. Overview of criminal procedure

+- 2. Preliminaries to prosecution

+- 3. Bail and remands

+- 4. Procedure in the magistrates' courts, allocation for trial, and sending to the Crown Court for trial or sentence

+- 5. Disclosure of unused material and defence statements

+- 6. Indictments

+- 7. Preliminaries to trial in the Crown Court

+- 8. Summary trial procedure

+- 9. Jury trial procedure

+- 10. Preliminary evidential matters

+- 11. Burden and standard of proof

+- 12. Preliminary issues relating to witnesses

+- 13. The rules relating to the examination of witnesses

+- 14. Hearsay evidence

+- 15. Character evidence

+- 16. Confessions and unlawfully obtained evidence

+- 17. Inferences from the defendant's silence and other conduct

+- 18. Visual identification evidence

+- 19. Opinion evidence and experts

+- 20. Privilege

+- 21. Youth courts and the appearance of youths in other courts

+- 22. Sentencing principles

+- 23. Non-custodial sentences

+- 24. Custodial sentences

+- 25. Ancillary orders and costs on conviction

+- 26. The dangerous offender provisions

+- 27. Appeals from the magistrates' courts and from the Crown Court in its appellate capacity

+- 28. Appeals from the Crown Court

-The assessment will be set and marked centrally by the BSB.
-It will consist of one paper with 75 multiple choice questions (MCQs) and single best answer questions (SBAs) and the examination will last three hours.
+The assessment is set and marked centrally by the BSB.
+It consists of one paper with 75 multiple choice questions (MCQs) and single best answer questions (SBAs) and the examination lasts three hours.
 The standard for success is determined at each sitting based on the difficulty of the questions (using a criterion-referenced standard setting technique) and so the mark required to achieve the pass standard may differ between sittings.
-The BSB will provide a mock exam to use for formative purposes.
+The BSB provides a mock exam to use for formative purposes.

-Assessment will be such that a broad range of the syllabus is assessed and that any part of it may be assessed.
+Assessment is such that a broad range of the syllabus is assessed and that any part of it may be assessed.